miguel2488/IA-Project-Colab-repo/README.md

  b.
 Use the txt files and run in azure ml studio for comparison.

 Buddy am on a wild exploration here hoping to catch something soon.

+#### Update 08/10

+Hi Daniel, i saw your reviews right now.
+Well, as far as i know, we divide by 255 because the pixel values in an array of images falls between 0 and 255, that would be the theoretic max, and that's why the data is scaled like that.

+As for the train file, if you check the loading data code in the logistic regression notebook, you'll see is different (maybe better) to the old one, anyway i don't think we should discard anything by now, just keep trying with both.

+### Important Update

+Man i got a working CNN model, yet the score is too bad and is really not useful to pass the capstone.
+I have uploaded that notebook so you can have a look at it.
+I also managed to get a working logistic regression model and i scored 75% in the competition.
+However, we need to score +85% to pass here.
+Try with logistic regression and see if you can fine tune things or something, same with the CNN, i'm actually working on that too.
+I'll let you know if i make any further progress.
+By the way, each time you add something here please hit me in linkedin so i can come check it out in at the same moment ;)